-Transform store bought white chocolate peanut butter fudge filled eggs into Norm of the North Polar Bear Lollipops using either modeling chocolate or chewy chocolate and vanilla candies.
-Either way you make them, they are super cute.
+Transform store-bought white chocolate peanut butter fudge-filled eggs into polar bear lollipops using either modeling chocolate or chewy chocolate and vanilla candies.
+Either way, you make them, they are super cute.

 Use white modeling chocolate or vanilla taffy to create Norm’s squarish ears.
 Roll small balls into logs, then insert a wooden skewer to create indentations in the ears.
 Add a black dot inside each year using a food coloring marker.
 Flatten out one end of the log.
 This part will get attached to the back of the white chocolate fudge egg and hold the ears in place.